 5 What are the protection ratios needed to protect television broadcasting services from other services sharing the bands or operating in adjacent bands?

 6 What techniques can be used to mitigate interference?

+7 What are acceptable durations of outages due to local short-term interference to DTTB services?

-7 What are the technical bases required for planning which lead to efficient utilization of the VHF and UHF bands for terrestrial television services?
+8 What are the technical bases required for planning which lead to efficient utilization of the VHF and UHF bands for terrestrial television services?

-8 What are the characteristic multipath conditions that need to be taken into account in the planning of such services?
+9 What are the characteristic multipath conditions that need to be taken into account in the planning of such services?

+10 What time availability percentages can be practically achieved in DTTB service implementation and what margins in planning parameters are required to achieve these time availability percentages?

-9 What technical or planning criteria can be optimized to facilitate the implementation of terrestrial digital broadcasting, taking into account existing services?
+11 What technical or planning criteria can be optimized to facilitate the implementation of terrestrial digital broadcasting, taking into account existing services?